Skill Demand Index

 Which roles need Kafka most:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with Kafka include Software Engineering Experience and Python or Java.
+Skills commonly paired with Kafka include Python and Data Engineering.

 Depth Level Distribution